-Classes average about 22 students per class.
-This varies depending upon the size of the incoming class and the number of students who elect the clinical or SWAPPP concentrations.
+Classes average about 25 students per class.
+This varies depending upon the size of the incoming class and the number of students who elect the clinical or SWAPPP (on-campus only) areas of specialization.
 None of our social work courses are in large lecture-style classrooms.

 Yes.
-The Office of Student Success regularly posts part-time, flexible, social work-related job opportunities on the school’s LinkedIn page.
+The Office of Student Success regularly posts part-time, flexible, social work-related job opportunities on the school’s social media site geared towards currently enrolled students.
 Current and recently graduated students are eligible for individualized resume and career services through VCU Career Services.
 There are also career services available via VCU Alumni.

 The School of Social Work is located on VCU’s Monroe Park Campus on the third floor of the Academic Learning Commons at 1000 Floyd Ave., Richmond, Virginia, 23284.